Multi-Persona Thinking for Bias Mitigation in Large Language Models: Approach

 \subsubsection{Persona Initialization}

-For each input example, we initialize a set of three personas $P = \{p_1, p_2, p_3\}$: two representing the contrasting social groups identified in the dataset metadata (e.g., \textit{male} vs. \textit{female}), and one \textit{neutral general public} persona.
-Such personas are designed for creating a controlled conflict~\cite{galinsky2000perspective}: the target and counter-target personas allow the model to reveal potential latent biases from opposite perspectives, whereas the neutral persona ensures that the reasoning process is not dominated by either group.
-Overall, this design encourages balanced evaluation by explicitly aligning opposing perspectives with a ``common ground'' neutral viewpoint for the final synthesis.
+For each input example, we define three personas, $P = \{p_1, p_2, p_3\}$.
+Two personas correspond to the contrasting social groups specified in the dataset metadata (examples are shown in the Appendix~\ref{sec:dataset_details}, Table~\ref{tab:bbq_persona_examples}), and an additional \textit{neutral general public} persona.
+This design creates a controlled contrast~\cite{galinsky2000perspective}.
+The two group-specific personas allow the model to surface potential latent biases from opposite perspectives, whereas the neutral persona helps prevent the reasoning process from being dominated by either side.
+As a result, the final decision is based on a more balanced view.

-In our approach, we instantiate each persona $p_i$ through a persona-assigning system prompt.
-The details of the prompts are shown in Appendix \ref{sec:prompts}.
+In our framework, each persona $p_i$ is assigned through a system prompt.
+Examples of the prompts are provided in the Appendix~\ref{sec:prompts}.